9EOR9/mysqlnd_ed25519/README.md

 - PHP 8.1 or newer with `mysqlnd`.
 - `libsodium` development libraries.
-- MariaDB server configured with `ed25519` authentication plugin.
+- MariaDB server configured with `ed25519` authentication plugin. (version 10.4.3 or newer)

 ## Installation